electerious/Ackee/README.md

 #### Port

 The port Ackee should listen on.
+Defaults to `3000`.

 ```
 PORT=3000